Saman Kelegama Memorial Research Grant 2023: Call for Proposals

 Mr. Werawella completed his research during his internship at IPS, under the supervision of Athula Senaratne.
 As he noted, some of the main reasons for traffic congestion are poor city planning, inappropriate public transport facilities, and insufficient traffic systems.
 As the government intends to build smart cities, ways to combat traffic congestion and establish eco-friendly transport networks are being discussed.
 As such, Mr. Werawella’s research touched on a key policy issue that is much debated in the country.

-The winner of the first Saman Kelegama Memorial Research Grant was Thisali de Silva, a student of the University of Colombo.
-She received the grant at the inauguration of the first Saman Kelegama Memorial Conference (2018), from Hon.
-Prime Minister, Ranil Wickremesinghe.
+The winner of the first Saman Kelegama Memorial Research Grant was Thisali de Silva of the University of Colombo.
+She received the grant at the inauguration of the first Saman Kelegama Memorial Conference (2018) from Hon.
+Prime Minister Ranil Wickremesinghe.

-Ms. de Silva conduced her research under the supervision of Nisha Arunatilake, analysing the three wheel market in Sri Lanka.
-She used secondary data from the Labour Force Survey (LFS) of 2016 and 14 primary interviews with selected three wheel drivers and adopted a descriptive analysis approach.
+Ms. de Silva conduced her research under the supervision of Dr. Nisha Arunatilake, analysing the three-wheel market in Sri Lanka.
+She used secondary data from the Labour Force Survey (LFS) of 2016 and 14 primary interviews with selected three-wheel drivers and adopted a descriptive analysis approach.

 Ms. de Silva, in her study, busted several myths pertaining to the three wheel industry, particularly highlighting that there are only 235,000 tuk-tuk drivers providing a taxi service in the country – much less than the commonly assumed ‘one million’ figure.
 Her findings were mentioned in a blog published on IPS’ Talking Economics site.
 It gained considerable media attention, and appeared in Daily FT, Daily Mirror, News First, The Island, and Economy Next.

 Ms. de Silva also presented her preliminary findings at a seminar attended by the research staff of IPS.
 Her publication ‘A Three-wheeled Attraction: An Analysis of Three-wheeler Drivers in Sri Lanka’s Labour Market’ can be accessed HERE.